hughbien/thymerb/README.md

 Integration
 ===========

-For tmux integration, make sure to set the outfile in `~/.thymerc`:
+For tmux integration, make sure to set the `:tmux` option in `~/.thymerc`:

-    set :outfile, "~/.thyme-tmux"
+    set :tmux, "~/.thyme-tmux"

 Then in your `.tmux.conf` file:

     set-option -g status-right '#(cat ~/.thyme-tmux)'
+    set-option -g status-interval 1

 For vim integration, I like to execute `thyme -d` to toggle the timer.
 This only works if you have tmux integration setup for the countdown: